How to design for powerful connection and learning at large meetings

 About to schedule crowdsourcing, interactive formats, and closing sessions?
 Investigate the amount of time they’ll need, so you don’t sabotage them by cramming them into a timeslot that can’t do them justice.
 The links above are good resources.
 Investigate them, apply their principles, and make your large conferences better!

 I’ve been attending conferences for over forty years.
 Most of them are dull and largely irrelevant.
-This seems to be the norm, because when you talk to attendees you find they set a low bar for satisfaction— e.g. “It’s OK if I learn one new thing a day, oh, and if I make a useful connection or two that would be great!
+This seems to be the norm because when you talk to attendees you find they set a low bar for satisfaction— e.g. “It’s OK if I learn one new thing a day, oh, and if I make a useful connection or two that would be great!

 For twenty years I assumed this was how conferences were supposed to be.
 When I began creating conferences myself, I used the same standard format: invite experts to speak to audiences.

-Then in 1992, circumstances forced me to do one thing different.
+Then in 1992, circumstances forced me to do one thing differently.
 Ever since, thanks to that happy accident, I have been designing and facilitating peer conferences that people have loved for over a quarter-century.

 “…gets an award for most/best/most thoughtfully organized conference I think I’ve ever been to.”